 Causes of brittle nails

 Many nutrients play a role in preserving nail health and a relative deficiency in calcium, iron, zinc, magnesium, essential amino acids, essential fatty acids, vitamin c, e and the b vitamins and many others could be contributing to poor nail health.
-That‘s why the first step in improving health of ANY tissue, organ or system in the body is to eat a better diet overall, which includes lots of nutrient-dense whole foods, quality protein sources, plenty of healthy fats (like flax oil, hemp oil, olive oil, coconut oil, olive oil, butter and ghee).
+That’s why the first step in improving the health of ANY tissue, organ or system in the body is to eat a better diet overall, which includes lots of nutrient-dense whole foods, quality protein sources, plenty of healthy fats (like flax oil, hemp oil, olive oil, coconut oil, olive oil, butter and ghee).
+This helps to ensure nutrient repletion, so that the systems of the body, which are all interrelated, can receive the various cofactors of metabolism, storage, and structures that they require to be optimally healthy.

-Supplementation with B vitamin biotin is likely to improve nail health for those with weak nails (but not further improve already healthy nails).(2) In a pilot study performed in Switzerland nail-plate thickness was increased by 25% with biotin supplementation.(3)
+Supplementation with B vitamin biotin is likely to improve nail health for those with weak nails,3 and in a pilot study performed in Switzerland, the nail-plate thickness was increased by 25% with biotin supplementation.4 A recent review of the evidence concluded that “Oral biotin has been used to treat several nail conditions with promising results”.5

-- Include a supplement that incorporates biotin and orthosilicic acid.(7) Use a broad-spectrum multi that includes whole-food based ingredients, the essential vitamins and minerals and includes the best form of silica (orthosilicic acid).
-Make sure that the product you use also includes the best forms of other vitamins and minerals (such as methylated folate - L5MTHF).
-You don‘t want to have healthy nails at the expense of the rest of your body!
+- Make sure that the product you use also includes the best forms of other vitamins and minerals (such as methylated folate—L5MTHF).
+You don’t want to have healthy nails at the expense of the rest of your body!

 - Gequelim GC, Kubota CY, Sanches S, Dranka D, Mejia MM, Sumiya FM, et al. Perception of brittle nails in dermatologic patients: a cross-sectional study.
 Anais Brasileiros de Dermatologia.
 2013;88(6):1022-5.